henrychronowski/henrychronowski.github.io/blog.md

 This page is where my blog posts live.
 In the future they will be organized via tags.

+I am in the process of transitioning old blogs to the new format.

 <ul>
   {% assign posts = site.categories['blog'] %}
   {% for post in posts %}